melezhik/swat/intro.md

 However it does not mean swat is not agile, one may extend swat test scenarios with regular perl code and start doing things in classic imperative way.

-A following example I will try to give you more sense what I am talking about in practical meaning.
+In the following example I will try to discover in more practical details what I am talking about.

 So, meet the swat - simple (smart) web application testing framework.

 # Hello world example

-In a following example I will try to prove that I am talking about.
-Let's see how easy and fast one could bootstrap test harness for a web application using swat.
+Using a simple web application let's see how easy and fast one could bootstrap web test harness for it.

-The application I use in this example is quite simple, but  hopefully it will be enough to show common tasks need to be solved by every one writing web application test - like sending data over various http requests, using cookies and handling http status codes.

-A source code of the application could be downloaded here - [https://github.com/melezhik/swat/blob/master/stuff/myapp.pl](https://github.com/melezhik/swat/blob/master/stuff/myapp.pl) .

-This is tiny [mojo](https://metacpan.org/pod/Mojo) application with few http routes:
+The application used in this example is a tiny [mojo](https://metacpan.org/pod/Mojo) application with a few http routes:

 route             | returned content     | status code   | route description
 ------------------|----------------------|---------------|--------------------